thisdot/starter.dev/README.md

 ### Starter kit README files

-We are still working on defining a general structure and format for starter kit readme files.
-These are particularly important because the starter kit page on the website is based on the readme files.
+We are still working on defining a general structure and format for starter kit README files.
+These are particularly important because the starter kit page on the website is based on the README files.
 See: [next12-react-query-tailwind readme content #17](https://github.com/thisdot/starter.dev/pull/17)